 Before it was discontinued, the LibX browser plug-in provided direct access to Emory University Library resources.
 The plug-in is no longer available for Firefox or Chrome, and we are searching for alternatives that approximate LibX's functionality, in addition to resolving the Emory proxy.
 This page will be updated when an alternative becomes available.

 If you still have the LibX plugin installed, it may continue to work for some time.
 LibX features include:

 Pop-up & right-click context menu: Search discoverE directly from the LibX pop-up or using the right-click context menu.

 Quick full text access to many journal articles: LibX can use Google Scholar to search for articles and direct you to the electronic copy subscribed to by Emory Libraries.
-Select a citation, then click Find It at Emory.
+Select a citation, then click Find It @ Emory.

 Support for off-campus access via EZProxy: Using the Emory Libraries' EZProxy server, you may reload a page through the proxy, or follow a link via the proxy, making it appear as though you are coming from an on-campus computer.

 Pubmed IDs link to Emory's SFX OpenURL resolver.
 Example: PMID: 16646082.

 Support for xISBN: A book title can have different ISBNs for the paperback, the hardcover, even for different editions.
 LibX supports OCLC's xISBN service, and given an ISBN can find a book in discoverE even if Emory's Libraries hold this book under a different ISBN.